This page contains affiliate links. Please read our disclosure for more info.

 We followed it up with good craft beer and Mexican bar snacks accompanied by live music on the terrace at Golden Bear Brewery Company.

-The Apple Shed Kitchen was recommended to us and has a deck over the water, but they only had one vegetarian option.
+The Apple Shed Kitchen was recommended to us and has a deck over the water.
 Alberta’s is another popular spot for brunch with vegan and gluten-free options.

 19) Cycle the Great Taste Trail